johannschopplich/nuxt-api-party/docs/api/use-fetch-like.md

 ## Caching

-Customize caching behavior by passing the `cache` option:
+Payload caching is on by default; `payloadCache: false` turns it off.
+The `cache` option controls the browser's HTTP cache separately:

 ```ts
 const { data } = await useMyApiData('posts', {